Genomon-Project/paplot-doc/about.rst

 Introduction
 ************************

-| Paplot is a suite of prorams to create variety of dynamic and interactive figures.
+| Paplot is a suite of prorams to create various dynamic and interactive figures for cancer genome analysis.
-| Suppose you have a tab-delimited text file such as the following:

 Target visualizaitons